0C3L0T/vnfnet-thesis/README.md

 - Host -> hosts services, uses resources
 - User -> traffic pattern, has chain of VMs
 - Link -> source/destination and connection characteristics
-- VM -> has Host, also Service?
+- VM -> has Host, also Service? groups VNFs on host
 - Chain -> Has SLA and list of VMs
 - Domain -> collection of hosts and links
 - Connection -> path of nodes and User object, node path vs. chain?